Gissio/radpro/docs/users.md

 Rad Pro lets you log cumulative dose count, from which both rate and dose can be derived.

 To start logging, simply select a data logging interval in the settings.
 Data is automatically logged in the background.
 When memory gets full, old data is overwritten.
+In order to avoid flash memory wear, data cannot be erased.

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
 "CPM" data is Rad Pro's instantaneous counts per minute value, averaged through Rad Pro's adaptive averaging algorithm.
 "CPS" data is the low-level counts per second value.
-"CPS" data should conform to a Poisson distribution, "CPM" not.
+"CPS" data should conform to a Poisson distribution, "CPM" not, as it is derived from an adaptive averaging window.

 ## Dead time and dead-time compensation

 [Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the period of time during which the Geiger-Müller tube is unable to detect another radiation event immediately after detecting one.
 This occurs because the tube becomes saturated after each radiation event, typically for a time of 50-200 µs.
 Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during this dead-time period.

-Rad Pro lets you compensate these missed counts by applying dead-time compensation.
+Rad Pro lets you add these missed counts by applying dead-time compensation.

 To use dead-time compensation you need to measure the dead time first.
 To do so, go to the settings, select "Statistics" and monitor the "Dead time" value until it stabilizes.
 This process can take several hours under normal levels of radiation.